untoldengine/UntoldEngine/docs/Architecture/tilebasedstreaming.md

 - `dist >= hlodSwitchDistance` (camera is beyond the switch threshold)
 - `tileComp.state != .parsed` (full tile is not resident — no redundant HLOD)
 - `hlodState == .unloaded`
+- `activeHLODLoadCount() < maxConcurrentHLODLoads` (default 4) — prevents simultaneous mass dispatch of 100+ HLOD parses that would OOM-kill the process

 ### Unload trigger

 HLOD is unloaded (and the load task cancelled) when:
 - The full tile reaches `.parsed` — full geometry has taken over; HLOD is redundant.
-- `dist < hlodSwitchDistance` — camera re-enters the tile's zone; full tile will load.
+No hysteresis here — always unload promptly.
+- `dist < hlodSwitchDistance × hlodHysteresisFactor` (default 0.90) — camera has moved **meaningfully** inside the switch distance.
+The hysteresis band `[switchDistance × factor, switchDistance)` keeps the HLOD resident while the camera lingers at the boundary, preventing thrashing.

 **Race fix:** `hlodState = .unloading` is set **before** `hlodLoadTask.cancel()`.
 This prevents the load completion callback from seeing `.loading` and incorrectly marking the HLOD as `.loaded` after teardown is already in progress.